Scrap Happy: More Than 50 Fabric Scraps & Remnant Ideas

 No-Sew Sachets: Stuffed with potpourri, lavender flowers or balsam fir needles.
 More ideas are found here.

 Business Card Holder: Supplies include fusible fleece, small hair elastic and a button.
-More tutorials are listed here.

 Covered Tape Measure: Tutorial via free pdf download.
-More projects for crafters are found here.

 Press Bag: Made with two 9 1/2″ squares of fabric (one for lining), top cuff is folded down and embellish as you like (yo-yo, button, etc.).